Square Peg in a Circular Hole: Choosing the Right Ansatz for Isolated Black Holes in Generic Gravitational Theories

 where the fields are classified as heavy fields $\psi$ or light fields $\varphi$ depending on whether their masses are above or below the curvature scale of the solution that we are interested in.
-Here, ${\cal L}_{\varphi}$ and ${\cal L}_{\psi}$ are the Lagrangians of $\varphi$ and $\psi$, while ${\cal L}_{\rm int}$ captures all the interactions between the fields as well as any non-minimal couplings to gravity.
-In particular, we assume that non-standard kinetic terms of $\varphi$, if there is any in ${\cal L}_{\varphi}$, can be treated perturbatively.
-At the energy scale of the solution, we can integrate out the heavy fields with mass larger than the curvature of the solution we are interested in,
+Here, ${\cal L}_{\varphi}$ and ${\cal L}_{\psi}$ are the Lagrangians of $\varphi$ and $\psi$, while ${\cal L}_{\rm int}$ captures all the interactions between the fields as well as any nonminimal couplings to gravity.
+In particular, we assume that nonstandard kinetic terms of $\varphi$, if there is any in ${\cal L}_{\varphi}$, can be treated perturbatively.
+At the energy scale of the solution, we can integrate out the heavy fields with masses larger than the curvature of the solution we are interested in,